mathewgomas-alfred/mathewgomas.io/reference_manual/tools/crop.rst

 Grow
     Allows the crop area to expand beyond the image boundaries.
 Applies to

+    .. versionchanged:: 5.0

-    Lets you apply the crop to the entire image or only to the active layer.
+    Lets you apply the crop to the whole image or a subset:

+    Image
+        Crops the whole image, the canvas, all layers and all frames are cropped.
+    Canvas
+        Crops only the canvas, all layers and frames are left alone.
+    Layer
+        Crops only the current layer and it's animation frames.
+    Frame
+        Crops only the current animation frame.

     When you are ready, hit the :guilabel:`Crop` button and the crop will apply to your image.
 Decoration
     Help you make a composition by showing you lines that divide up the screen.
 You can for example show thirds here, so you can crop your image according to the `Rule of Thirds <https://en.wikipedia.org/wiki/Rule_of_thirds>`_.